Circular sneakers? Nike launches refurbished sneaker program

 Nike - refurbished

-As part of Nikes ongoing “move to zero” campaign, a campaign (well its a mission statement, but also a campaign) is NIKE’s journey towards zero carbon and zero waste to help protect the future of sport.
+Nike Refurbished is part of Nike’s ongoing "Move to Zero" campaign, their mission toward zero carbon and zero waste to help protect the future of sport.

-Nike have been making big waves in how they source and manufacture materials, using sustainable cotton, recycled nylon, plastics etc. Their space hippie shoes are incredible, Space Hippie's Flyknit yarn is made from 85–90% recycled content, including plastic bottles, t-shirts and post-industrial scraps.
-They look awesome and signalled a new change in ethos and output for the company renowned for making the worlds best sports shoes.
+Over the past few years, Nike has made big strides in sustainable sourcing and manufacturing, using materials like sustainable cotton, recycled nylon, and plastics.
+Their Space Hippie shoes are a great example—Space Hippie's Flyknit yarn is made from 85-90% recycled content, including plastic bottles, t-shirts, and post-industrial scraps.
+They look great and mark a shift in the company’s ethos.

-Nike refurbished is an extension of this, and an interesting one.
-NIKE refurbished claims to extend the life of eligible products by taking like-new, gently worn, and slightly imperfect kicks, refurbishing them by hand, and offering them to you at select nike factory, nike unite, and nike community stores.
+Nike Refurbished builds on this, aiming to extend the life of eligible products by taking like-new, gently worn, and slightly imperfect sneakers, refurbishing them by hand, and offering them at select Nike Factory, Nike Unite, and Nike Community stores.
+Similar to what we do at reboxed with phones, the shoes are graded based on their condition: “like new,” “gently worn,” or “cosmetically flawed.”

 Nike - Space Hippie